An international Christmas

 BA Creative Writing and Film student from Ghana

 “Before coming here, I read that the Birmingham Christmas Market is one of the biggest and best in the UK.
 So, I’m very excited to see that in person and experience the transformation of the Bullring into a Winter Wonderland!
 I’m also looking forward to spending time with my newfound family in Birmingham before I head back home to Ghana.
-My friends and I are particularly keen about the Big Wheel and Ice Skate in the Centenary Square.
-Most of all, it'll be interesting to see the difference in the celebrations in Birmingham versus Ghana.
-For example, I've noticed a lot more Christmas-themed events here, whereas in Ghana, the streets will be quieter as families celebrate at home.
-This gives me the best of both worlds as I get to explore different traditions and go home to the comfort of my family tradition”
+My friends and I are particularly keen about the Big Wheel and Ice Skating in the Centenary Square.
+Most of all, it'll be interesting to see the difference in the celebrations in Birmingham versus Ghana.”

 Giving back this Christmas